hitokiri-mata/katacoda-courses/kubernetes-fundamentals/volumes/step2-container-filesystem.md

 This confirms for us that within the container is a file system where your application within a container can read and write files locally and innocently.

 You, as the manager of a Pod, can also copy files into and out of that container file system.
-Create a small Pod with the Nginx webserver.
+Create a small Pod with the NGINX webserver.

 `kubectl create deployment nginx --image=nginx`{{execute}}